 In Matrix 3a, insurance companies can invest in obligations issued by both non-financial firms and investment banks.
 We assume them not to buy ABSs.
 Yet, they increasingly take an active part in derivative markets by offering CDS contracts to other financial operators.
+The 2007-2008 financial collapse has clearly shown us that such an activity may constitute a risky 'boomerang' for the financial solidity of insurance companies.

-Broker and dealers can recollect funds by both issuing obligations (OFF) and/or entering short-term REPO agreements with commercial banks and MMMFs.
+Broker and dealers can recollect funds by both issuing obligations (OFF) and/or entering shortterm REPO agreements with commercial banks and MMMFs.
 They will use these resources in order to buy non-financial firms' obligations and/or ABSs.
 Once again, the latter represents a new and alternative investment opportunity with respect to the traditional investment bank activity of financing long-term real economy projects.
-Such an alternative becomes even more attractive seeing that investment banks can use ABSs as collaterals in REPO agreements or open new positions on derivative markets.
-In the end, ABSs holdings may be preferred to the traditional financing of real-side activities because they allow investment banks to quickly expand their business by ballooning their balance sheets.
+Such an alternative gets even more attractive since that investment banks can use ABSs as collaterals in REPO agreements or to open new positions on derivative markets.
+In the end, ABSs holdings may be preferred to the traditional financing of realside activities because they allow investment banks to fast expand their business by ballooning their balance sheets.

-Matrix 3b reports all the complex network of flow of funds, financial flows in particular (i.e. interest payments/proceeds as well as investment opportunities for the wide set of financial assets available), that emanates from balance sheets included in Matrix 3a.
-The economic rationale behind matrix 3b is equal to the one informing the computation of Matrix 2b and does not need further explanations.15
+Matrix 3b reports all the complex network of flow of funds, financial flows in particular (i.e. interest payments/proceeds as well as investment opportunities for the wide set of financial asset available), that emanates from balance sheets included in Matrix 3a.
+The economic rationale behind matrix 3a is equal to that one informing the computation of Matrix 2b and does not need further explanations.18